aniktonu009/Breast-Cancer-Classification-with-with-ANN/README.md

 An Artificial Neural Network (ANN) for breast cancer classification is a machine learning model designed to analyze features of breast cancer data and predict whether a given tumor is malignant (cancerous) or benign (non-cancerous).
 Here's a general description of an ANN for breast cancer classification:

 ## Architecture:
-# Input Layer:
+### Input Layer:

-Nodes: One node for each feature in the dataset (e.g., characteristics of cell nuclei).
+1.Nodes: One node for each feature in the dataset (e.g., characteristics of cell nuclei).
-Purpose: Takes input features representing characteristics of tumors.
+2.Purpose: Takes input features representing characteristics of tumors.

-Hidden Layers:
+### Hidden Layers:

-Nodes: Multiple layers with varying numbers of nodes/neurons.
+1. Nodes: Multiple layers with varying numbers of nodes/neurons.
-Purpose: Extracts and learns hierarchical representations from input features.
+2. Purpose: Extracts and learns hierarchical representations from input features.

-Output Layer:
+### Output Layer:

-Nodes: One node for binary classification (malignant or benign).
+1. Nodes: One node for binary classification (malignant or benign).
-Activation Function: Typically sigmoid, representing the probability of the tumor being malignant.
+2. Activation Function: Typically sigmoid, representing the probability of the tumor being malignant.
-Purpose: Produces the final prediction for the tumor class.
+3. Purpose: Produces the final prediction for the tumor class.

-Training:
+## Training:

-Loss Function:
+### Loss Function:

-sparse_categorical_crossentropy : is a loss function used in neural network models, especially for multi-class classification problems where the target labels are integers (class indices).
+1.sparse_categorical_crossentropy : is a loss function used in neural network models, especially for multi-class classification problems where the target labels are integers (class indices).
 This loss function is suitable when the target variable is not one-hot encoded, meaning each sample is assigned an integer label representing its class.

-Optimizer:
+### Optimizer:

 Adam, SGD, or others: Optimizes the network's weights based on the chosen loss function.
 Metrics: